pingcap/talent-plan/rust/projects/async/project.md

 ## Part 1: Introducing tokio to the client

+Ultimately we're going to convert both the client and server to futures, but since the client is so simple, that's where we'll start.
+And we're going to introduce the tokio runtime first, while using your existing synchronous `KvsClient`.

+The

 for the client we're going to introduce the async runtime while keeping the sync `KvsClient`, then convert the `KvsClient`.
 The `connect` method